 They really are a doddle to make but the little effort you will put in will be rewarded by most crumbly, buttery, slightly almondy parcels of joy you could image!
 Would love to hear what you think!

-Making ahead / freezing advice
+Making almond pastry mince pies ahead and freezing advice

-Mince pies are perfect Christmas treats to make ahead.
+My almond pastry mince pies are perfect Christmas treats to make ahead.
 You can freeze them unbaked in their tray and covered tightly with clingfilm and some aluminium foil.
 Bake from frozen as per recipe below, allowing additional 5 minutes baking time.

 You can also freeze baked pies (without icing sugar).
 Simply put them in a plastic container with a lid.
 If your container is quite tall, pop your mince pies in layers separated with some baking paper.
 When you are ready to eat simply defrost them on the counter top and warm them up in the oven heated up to 180C/350F/Gas Mark 4 for 5 minutes.